 . . .

-As an introduction to my "Tillman Files", here's a slightly edited comment I wrote to truthdig.com on Pat Tillman's birthday on November 6th:
+Here's a slightly edited comment I wrote to truthdig.com on Pat Tillman's birthday on November 6, 2009 (it needs to be updated quite a bit:

 -- Chris Hendges